-In the remainder of this brief, the plaintiffs will present their views on the proper construction of Section 16.
+In the remainder of this brief, the the Public Advocate will present its views on the proper construction of Section 16.
 We discuss first the meaning of "party to litigation" and then of "manifest injustice."
 Thereafter, we will explain how the proper application of these terms leads inexorably to the conclusion that defendant's transfer motion should be denied.
 "PARTY TO THE LITIGATION," AS USED IN L. 1985 c.
 222, §16, INCLUDES THE LOWER INCOME PERSONS WHOSE RIGHTS ARE ASSERTED IN THE LITIGATION AND WHO WILL BE BOUND BY ITS OUTCOME

 The Court must decide in this matter whether transfer "would result in manifest injustice to any party to the litigation."
 L. 1985 c.
 222, §16.
 Only by analyzing the phrase "any party to the litigation" can the Court determine what types of "injustice" it must assess.
 Clearly "any party to the litigation" includes the actual parties.
 Thus the Court must consider, in the first instance, the extent of possible injury to any organizational plaintiffs and the persons whom they represent, as well as the injury to the builder-plaintiffs.
-Specifically, in this case, the Court must assess the extent of potential injustice, not merely to builder-plaintiffs (as suggested by the municipal defendant), but also to the low and moderate income persons whose interests are represented by the organizational plaintiffs - the Morris County Fair Housing Council, the Morris County Branch of the NAACP, and the Public Advocate.
+Specifically, in this case, the Court must assess the extent of potential injustice, not merely to builder-plaintiffs but also to the low and moderate income persons whose interests are represented by the organizational plaintiff -- the Urban League of Greater New Brunswick.

-Indeed, as we will explain below, even if there were no organizational plaintiffs, but only builder-plaintiffs, the Court would still be required by Section 16 to evaluate the potential injustice to low and moderate income households that would result from transfer to the Affordable Housing Council.
+Indeed, as we will explain below, even if there were no organizational plaintiff, but only builder-plaintiffs, the Court would still be required by Section 16 to evaluate the potential injustice to low and moderate income households that would result from transfer to the Affordable Housing Council.

 The phrase "party to the litigation" in Section 16 must be interpreted in light of the distinctive structure of exclusionary zoning litigation as framed by the Mt.
 Laurel decisions.
 All exclusionary zoning litigation is representative litigation brought in the interest of lower income persons.
 Regardless of who is the nominal plaintiff, the constitutional rights asserted are those of lower income persons.
 This type of litigation cannot be adjudicated unless the scope of the duty of the municipal defendant to lower income persons is determined.
 92 N.J. at 215-16, 256.
 The final outcome of such a case must be a remedy fully vindicating the rights of lower income persons.
 92 N.J. at 285, 290.
-This is so even if the interests of the nominal plaintiff, e.g., a builder, are much more limited.
+This is so even if the interests of a nominal plaintiff, e.g., a builder, are much more limited.

 Moreover, regardless of the identity of the nominal plaintiff, all lower income persons are bound by any judgment of compliance entered in such litigation.
 92 N.J. at 291-92.
-Indeed, this Court described the character of this type of litigation in an earlier decision in this matter:
+Indeed, the courts have described the character of this type of litigation in the following terms: